Is there a lot of diversity? Are people in Scotland accepting of differences?

 When we asked people about diversity in Scotland and whether locals are accepting of differences, they said...

 "Scotland is a diverse country with a wide range of ethnicities, religions, and cultures.
 People in Scotland are generally accepting of differences and are welcoming to people from all backgrounds.
 Scotland has a long history of immigration, and this has helped to create a vibrant and diverse culture.
 Scotland is also home to a number of minority groups, including the Scottish Travellers, who have their own distinct culture and traditions.
-Scotland is a place where people of all backgrounds can feel accepted and respected," explained one expat living in Scotland.
+Scotland is a place where people of all backgrounds can feel accepted and respected," remarked another expat in Scotland.

 Please login to continue reading this article.